 During our special Accessible Pompeii Tour you will certainly visit one or two ancient Domus (private houses) .
 This is probably one of the most interesting building of Pompeii.
 The pumice stones and ashes coming out from the volcano have in fact buried the town keeping nearly intact shining floors, wall mosaics and colourful wall paintings such as the frescoes.

 The City Centre – Forum

-The city centre was called the Forum, it hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess called Eumachia), Administration (the Basilica) and Politics (Comitii).
+The city centre was called the Forum, it hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess called Eumachia), Administration (the Basilica) and Politics (Comitium).
 Other facilities in the Forum where exchange offices, public restrooms and a public scale (tabula mensurae) where to compare and weigh farmer’s products.
 In the Forum you will also see a display of the well-known plaster casts.

 The Bath House – Thermae

 Close by there were public thermal baths where both men and women (in different sections), poor and wealthy, free and slaves could enjoy daily hygiene.
 Pompeii had 3 of such complexes in town plus 2 right outside the city walls, all provided with following facilities: a changing room (apoditerium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).
 You can easily visit the Termae Stabiane by using the access ramps in order to explore the area which was open to the female public.

 You will notice several places overlooking the road with large vases built in a masonry counter: this is what the Romans called popinae or cauponae, today’s taverns!
 In fact those terracotta jars where filled up with food and beverages, and many ancient Pompeians used to stop in such places for lunch.